ServiceNowNextExperience/ServiceNowNextExperience.github.io/labs/LAB2050-K24-Intro-to-Workspaces/ex1/5-activity-5.md

 ![LAB2050_EX1A5_image_7.png](../images/LAB2050_EX1A5/LAB2050_EX1A5_image_7.png)
 ![LAB2050_EX1A5_image_8.png](../images/LAB2050_EX1A5/LAB2050_EX1A5_image_8.png)

-7. Expand "Header and boarder" by clicking the down arrow.
+7. Expand "Header and border" by clicking the down arrow.
 ![LAB2050_EX1A5_image_9.png](../images/LAB2050_EX1A5/LAB2050_EX1A5_image_9.png)

 8. Set the Chart Title to "**My Items**".